cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 All numeric values, both integer and floating-point, are stored as `double`, a 64-bit floating point value.
 Some Mindustry Logic operations operate on integer values.
 To perform these operations, the numeric value is converted from the floating point representation (`double`) to a 64-bit integer (a Java `long`), then the operation is performed and the result is converted to a `double` again.

 > [!IMPORTANT]
 > Conversion from `double` to `long` (an _integer conversion_) leads to loss of fractional part of the floating-point value.
-Values are always truncated towards zero, e.g. 0.9999 gets converted to 0, and -7.8 gets converted to -7.
+Values are always truncated towards zero, e.g., 0.9999 gets converted to 0, and -7.8 gets converted to -7.
 >
 > Values larger than 2<sup>63</sup> are converted to 2<sup>63</sup> during integer conversion.
 >
 > While `long` values are able to keep 64 bits, `double` values only hold 53 significant bits of precision.
 Processor variables are therefore limited to 53 significant bits after integer conversion.
 When an integer operation produces a number between 2<sup>53</sup> and 2<sup>63</sup>-1, the result is rounded to the closest double representation for storage in a processor variable.
-This operation (a _double conversion_) may alter the values of all the 53 least significant bits of the integer representation of the number.
+This operation (a _double conversion_) may alter the values of the 53 least significant bits of the number.
 >
 > Every intermediate result during expression evaluation is stored in a processor variable, so the integer/double conversion happens at every step of computation in mlog.

 Producing integer numbers this large would be somewhat unusual in a typical Mindustry Logic program, except using bitwise operations to manipulate individual bits.
-In these cases, make sure to use at most 52 bits of each variable -- using 53 bits is not safe, because performing bitwise complement (operation inverting all bits) on values larger than 2<sup>52</sup> may lead to loss of precision as well.
+In these cases, make sure to use at most 52 bits of each variable.
+Using 53 bits is not safe, because performing bitwise complement (operation inverting all bits) on values larger than 2<sup>52</sup> may lead to loss of precision as well.

 ## Linked blocks

-Linked blocks provide the most basic means for a processor to interacts with blocks (i.e. buildings) in the Mindustry World.
+Linked blocks provide the most basic means for a processor to interact with blocks (i.e., buildings) in the Mindustry World.
 When a block is linked to a processor, a special, read-only variable which represents the linked block is created in the processor.
-The variable name is created using a base block name, i.e. one-word representation of the block type name (e.g. `battery` for `@battery-large` or `cell` for `@memory-cell`) and a unique number starting from one.
+The variable name is created using a base block name, i.e., the one-word representation of the block type name (e.g., `battery` for `@battery-large` or `cell` for `@memory-cell`) and a unique number starting from one.

 > [!IMPORTANT]
-> Assignments to variables representing linked blocks are silently ignored by the processor.
+> Logic processors silently ignore assignments to variables representing linked blocks.
 If a processor variable with the same name as a newly linked block exists in a processor when the block is linked, it is removed from the processor and replaced by a processor variable representing the linked block.

 Since linked blocks are present as special processor variables, Mindcode makes sure to handle these variables correctly, depending on a list of known base block names.
-Any variable name consisting of a base block name and a positive integer may potentially represent a linked blocks.
+Any variable name consisting of a base block name and a positive integer may potentially represent linked blocks.

 * These are block variable names: `point3`, `arc7`, `tank999999` (indexes this high are improbable to ever appear, but not impossible in principle).
 * These aren't: `switch` (no numeric index at all), `cell05` (leading zero), `Router15` (upper-case letter) or `wave_1` (the index doesn't immediately follow the block name).

-<details><summary>Show full list of known base block names.</summary>
+<details><summary>Show a full list of known base block names.</summary>

 * `acropolis`
 * `afflict`